About the Course

-In accordance with the requirements of the Standards for Registered Training Organisations and the National Code, Dolph Business School provides the opportunity for students to apply to have prior learning recognised toward an accredited qualification or units of competence for which they are enrolled in.
+In accordance with the requirements of the Standards for Registered Training Organisations and the National Code, Dolph Business School provides the opportunity for students to apply to have their prior learning and experience recognised towards an accredited qualification or units of competence for which they are enrolled in.

-If you are interested in this course and believe you may qualify for Recognition of Prior Leaning or Credit Transfer, speak to one of our team members today to find out how we can help you!
+If you are interested in this course and believe you may qualify for course credit, come speak to one of our team members today to find out how we can help you!

 ||Prepare financial reports

 ||Design and produce business documents